 Recognizing that this is a problem for BitCoin as well as myself, I registered VoteCoin.com.
-I’m no stranger to the mechanics of distributed decision making, where neural “voting” is taken from granted in statistical interpretations of neural population activity (see Georgopoulos1989), but I lacked a clear idea of “trust” which is unhelpfully also taken for granted in those statistical interpretations.
-We generally treat neurons like eusocial drones, faithfully doing whatever the forces that be intended them to do (see http://www.meltingasphalt.com/neurons-gone-wild/).
-When it comes to voting, humans would be happy to make additional identities (“wallets”) that they could vote from in order to bias an election.
+I figured, wrongly, that since I am no stranger to the mechanics of distributed decision making in my academic neural networking work—where neural “voting” is taken for granted in statistical interpretations of neural population activity (see Georgopoulos1989)—that I could sort through this problem of voting with crypto.
+Unfortunately, I began to see that I lacked a clear idea of “trust” in this context, which is kind of taken for granted in most neural network models.
+These models generally treat their comprising “neurons” like empty tokens/eusocial drones, that faithfully do whatever the “powers that be” intend them to do (see http://www.meltingasphalt.com/neurons-gone-wild/).
+When it comes to voting however, humans would be happy to make additional identities (“wallets”) that they could vote from in order to bias an election.
 Somehow, someway, “trust” has to make it into a concept like whatever VoteCoin.com was going to try to develop.

 Problem 1: Nothing about a blockchain inherently solves the election problem, i.e. the paradoxical problems of preserving anonymity while ensuring 1 person has 1 and only 1 vote.
 Wallets are easy to make.
 In real life this problem is solved by centralized institutions that vouch for identity.